 How to Design Furniture: After the Mockup

 Once I’ve resolved my idea with the mockup I will go back and revise my drawing.
 My work often has curved elements and the full-sized drawing is where I get the information that allows me to make a steam bending form, for example, and templates that define the shape of the elements.
 Although the full-sized drawing is an important tool for me, I am not a slave to it.
 I still allow myself to make discoveries along the way and modify the object as I go.

 For a complicated object like a chair I will prototype the entire thing.
 For other objects I might just prototype a joint I’ve never done or some process that’s new to me.
 It is during the prototyping phase of a project that I use the real material and real joinery, problem-solve the build, make jigs and templates, and work through any surprises that might crop up.
 Here is where I would steam bend or laminate curved elements.
-(There is a class at the Florida School of Woodwork on steam bending and laminating in Jan 2019.
-Click here to find out more about the class and to Sign Up to learn how to make curved furniture parts.)
+(There is a class at the Florida School of Woodwork on steam bending and laminating.
+Click here to find out more about the class on this and to Sign Up to learn how to make curved furniture parts.)

 Here’s a quick video of Carl Johnson one of the instructors at the School of Woodwork demo’ing a bent lamination glue up (in double time!)

-Another important part of the process is documenting my discoveries.
-I capture all of this information on my full-sized drawing.
-I make detailed notes that include order of operations, things I wish I would have done differently, dimensions of blanks, tool setup information and any other random notes that would help me if I were to build the object again.
-I also take numerous process shots of the build.
-I will photograph my jigs, the jig on a tool, the part in the jig, etc., then make notes to myself about whatever was important in that particular photo.
+Another important part of the process is documenting my discoveries, capturing all of this information on my full-sized drawing.
+I make detailed notes that include order of operations, things I wish I would have done differently, dimensions of blanks, tool setup information.
+Any other random notes that would help me if I were to build the object again.
+Also, I take numerous process shots of the build.
+Photograph my jigs, the jig on a tool, the part in the jig, etc., then make notes to myself about whatever was important in that particular photo.

 How to Design Furniture: Building the Object